Ada-Developers-Academy/daily-curriculum/week18/ember-project.md

 - I can view all of the orders sorted by status
 - I can change the status of an order

+### Data Source

+- Build a Rails API to use as the data source for all models
+- Use the Ember RESTAdapter to communicate with the API
 ## Silver

 ### Admin